 "I have tried my fair share of skincare products over the years—especially preventative products geared toward maturing skin—but I honestly loved The Cream by Augustinus Bader.
 I used it religiously as directed both in the morning and the evening.
 I loved the feel of it and the overall consistency and had no problem with breakouts or irritation of any kind.
 I used the cream over the course of several months, and I definitely saw an improvement in the 'H' lines between my eyes and the 'smile lines' around my nasolabial folds.
 Though no cream is going to work miracles, I definitely saw some improvement, which is more than I can say for the majority of products I've experimented with.
 And what I really liked was that I felt my skin was continuing to improve over time.
 I even used the cream on my neck, which is where I have the most wrinkles, folds, and spots, and noticed an improvement there as well.
 Plus, even though I was using The Cream both morning and evening, it really did last quite a long time.

-The verdict: Both iterations of the cream definitely boast impeccable quality, well-researched ingredients and formulation, and impressive results depending on your skin type and needs.
-Plus, for the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two products skincare routine, no?
+The verdict: Both iterations of the cream definitely boast impeccable quality, well-researched ingredients, and impressive results depending on your skin type or needs.
+For the sake of time, money, and beauty sleep, there's definitely something to be said for a minimized, two-product skincare routine, no?
+Victoria Beckham thinks so.